Thurston County Running and Track and Field: The Top Influencer In Thurston County Running And Track and Field History

 Dwight Midles is in his High School Hall of Fame and continues to coach at Saint Martin's University, where he has helped athletes qualify and place in national competitions.

 Midles is part of his high school Hall Of Fame.
+His high school record in the discus has stood for over 50 years.

 Greg Champlin longed to jump nearly 24 feet in high school and almost made the Seahawks a wide receiver without ever playing college football.
 He was also a great college basketball player.